Questions?

 Jennifer Paxton is a Clinical Associate Professor of History at The Catholic University of America.
 She is also the Associate Dean of Undergraduate Studies and director of the University Honors Program.
 She was previously a Professorial Lecturer in History at Georgetown University, where she taught for more than a decade.
 Jennifer received her PhD in History from Harvard University, where she also taught and earned a Certificate of Distinction in Teaching.
 She is a widely published, award-winning writer and a highly regarded scholar, earning both a Mellon Fellowship in the Humanities and a Frank Knox Memorial Fellowship.

-Jennifer lectures regularly at the Smithsonian Institution and serves as an expert on Scotland and Ireland for Smithsonian Journeys.
+Jennifer lectures regularly at the Smithsonian Institution and serves as an expert on programs to Scotland and Ireland.
 Her research focuses on England from the reign of King Alfred to the late 12th century.
 She is particularly interested in the intersection between the authority of church and state and the representation of the past in historical texts, especially those produced by religious communities.
 She is completing a book that examines how monastic historians shaped their narratives to project present polemical concerns onto the past.
 She is also working on a project that examines changing views of abbatial leadership across the Anglo-Norman world in the 11th and 12th centuries.

 Itinerary